King of the Ring (1994): Event

 In the other semifinal match, Owen Hart attacked the 1–2–3 Kid before the bell.
 Hart used his momentum to wear The Kid down with aerial maneuvers.
 Although The Kid briefly gained the advantage, Hart performed a powerbomb on him and then used the Sharpshooter to make The Kid submit.

 The next match was the WWF Tag Team Championship match.
 The Headshrinkers gained the early advantage, but Mr. Fuji helped his team by hitting Fatu with the Japanese flag.
 Yokozuna performed a leg drop on Fatu, but Samu was able to tag in.
 All four wrestlers fought in the ring before the brawl moved to the arena floor.
 Crush performed a superplex on Samu, but Lex Luger came to ringside and distracted Crush.
 This allowed Samu to attempt a roll-up.
 Crush recovered, but Fatu tagged in and pinned Crush to retain the belts.

 Razor Ramon began the final match of the tournament by bodyslamming Owen Hart.
 Hart used a spinning heel kick and an abdominal stretch to gain the advantage.
 Ramon performed a back suplex on Hart from the top rope and attempted to use the Razor's Edge.
 Hart threw him onto the arena floor, however, where Neidhart attacked Ramon.
 Hart pinned Ramon and proclaimed himself the "King of Harts" during his coronation ceremony.

-Prior to the main event match, Piper revealed that the fan humiliated by Lawler in the King's Court segment would be in Piper's corner during the match.
+Before the main event match, Piper revealed that the fan humiliated by Lawler in the King's Court segment would be in Piper's corner during the match.
 Piper started the match by throwing his kilt in Lawler's face and attacking him.
 The match consisted mainly of brawling, and Lawler was frequently distracted by the fan who was standing in Piper's corner.
 Lawler gained the advantage by performing a sleeper hold and a piledriver on Piper.
 He attacked Piper with a foreign object, which knocked Piper to the mat.
 Then, while trying to pin Piper, Jerry Lawler placed his feet on the ropes for leverage.
 The fan at ringside pushed Lawler's feet off, however, which allowed Piper to perform a back suplex and get the victory.